akkuvardani/akankshavardani.github.io/_pages/research.md

 {% include base_path %}

-Below is a list of recent (and also not so recent) research work.
+Below is a list of recent research work.

-{% for post in site.research reversed %}
+{% for post in site.workingpapers reversed %}
   {% include archive-single.html %}
 {% endfor %}